 Dangers and Side Effects of Benzodiazepines

-Teenagers often perceive benzodiazepines or other prescription drugs as safer than street drugs, but these medications can be very dangerous, especially when mixed with other sedating drugs such as painkillers or alcohol.
-Medications in this category include Xanax, Valium, Klonopin and Ativan.
-Side effects of benzodiazepines include drowsiness, dizziness and impaired coordination which can lead to a decreased ability to drive.
-Taken on a regular basis, these medications can become habit-forming or addictive.
-When benzodiazepines are taken in high doses, they can lead to confusion, blurred vision, slurred speech and difficulty breathing.
+Teenagers often perceive benzodiazepines or other prescription drugs as safer than street drugs.
+Still, these medications can be very dangerous, especially when mixed with other sedating drugs such as painkillers or alcohol.
+Medications in this category include Xanax, Valium, Klonopin, and Ativan.
+Side effects of benzodiazepines include:

 Overcoming Benzodiazepines Addiction

 Teens who feel overwhelmed by challenges at home or school are at risk of experimenting with drugs that can alter their mood or perception.
-If benzodiazepines are easily available at home, teens may be tempted to experiment with these medications.
+If benzodiazepines are readily available at home, teens may be tempted to experiment with these medications.
 Taking them regularly can cause physical and psychological dependence.
-Once dependence has developed, trying to stop can lead to withdrawal symptoms such as anxiety, difficulty sleeping and feelings of depression.
+Once dependence has developed, trying to stop can lead to withdrawal symptoms such as anxiety, difficulty sleeping, and feelings of depression.
 If physical dependence on benzodiazepines has developed, it’s important not to try to stop cold turkey.
-Stopping abruptly can lead to seizures, muscle cramps and tremors.
+Stopping abruptly can lead to seizures, muscle cramps, and tremors.
 These medications should be tapered off gradually with the help of a medical professional, and it’s even more important to get professional help if other substances are also being abused at the same time.
-Treatment for benzodiazepine addiction, either through inpatient rehab or outpatient counseling, is also available and helps promote long-term sobriety.
-Resource Medical News Today: Benzodiazepines: Uses, Side Effects and Risks https://www.medicalnewstoday.com/articles/262809.php WebMD: Benzodiazepine Abuse https://www.webmd.com/mental-health/addiction/benzodiazepine-abuse#1
+Treatment for benzodiazepine addiction, either through residential rehab or outpatient counseling, is also available and helps promote long-term sobriety.